Dilant/B2METutorial/README.md

 ## Local Setup

-Make sure you've installed the latest version of Node.js and package manager.
+Make sure you've installed the latest version of these components:

+- Node.js
+- a package manager
+- Visual Studio Build Tools (Desktop development with C++)

 Taking pnpm as an example: